mdozmorov/gwas2bed/genes/README.md

 - `MIG_5149.xlsx` - [Additional file 3](https://static-content.springer.com/esm/art%3A10.1186%2Fs13073-015-0197-4/MediaObjects/13073_2015_197_MOESM3_ESM.xlsx) from Patwardhan et al., [“Achieving High-Sensitivity for Clinical Applications Using Augmented Exome Sequencing.”](http://genomemedicine.biomedcentral.com/articles/10.1186/s13073-015-0197-4).
 5,149 medically important genes and hg19 genomic coordinates of exome regions associated with them.
 Defines regions of the MIG using chromosomal position information and relevant gene identifiers; the reference transcript used for gene definitions; and the sources from which the genes were drawn.

 - `NCG_5_0.tsv` - the list of 1,571 prote3in-coding cancer genes from the Network of Cancer Genes, NCG5.0, downloaded from [http://ncg.kcl.ac.uk/download.php](http://ncg.kcl.ac.uk/download.php)

-- `Proto-oncogenes.xlsx` - [Table S12](http://science.sciencemag.org/content/suppl/2016/03/02/science.aad9024.DC1) from Hnisz et al., “Activation of Proto-Oncogenes by Disruption of Chromosome Neighborhoods.” - 329 proto-oncogenes defined as: "Proto-oncogenes  are  generally  activated  by mutations  that  result  in  a  dominant  phenotype  and  tumor  suppressor  genes  are  de-activated  by mutations that have a recessive phenotype (69), so we filtered for the genes whose mutations are annotated  as  dominant  in  the  Cancer  Gene Census".

-- `T-ALL_pathogenesis_genes.xlsx` - [Table S3](http://science.sciencemag.org/content/suppl/2016/03/02/science.aad9024.DC1) from Hnisz et al., “Activation of Proto-Oncogenes by Disruption of Chromosome Neighborhoods.” - 55 curated T-ALL pathogenesis genes

 ### Supplementary data from Tennessen JA, et.al. "[NHLBI Exome Sequencing Project: Evolution and functional impact of rare coding variation from deep sequencing of human exomes](https://www.ncbi.nlm.nih.gov/pubmed/22604720)".
 Science 2012